fesb-distributed-systems-2025/fesb-distributed-systems-2025.github.io/docs/labs/08.Lab 8 - Data Manage and Migrations/Lesson.md

 :::caution **IMPORTANT**

-Set projects as shown on image below
+Set projects as shown on image below:

 :::